-A quadruped has legs; two hind legs and two legs. four 2.
-Cutlery is usually made of stainless s steel steal 3.
+1. A quadruped has legs; fore two hind legs and two legs. four 2.
+Cutlery is usually made of stainless steel steal 3.
 Queen Elizabeth is our monarch.
 L ong may she! rein reign 4.
-Chloe decided to her nair green, die dye 5.
+Chloe decided to her hair green, die dye 5.
 The miners dug a tunnel until they Children who have not 6.
 Most people with the developed their skills in this 7.
-Millions of people spread all over t 8.
+Millions of people spread all over t area will struggle in the English 8.
 In the the rider used muddy track. rein rain 9.
-She placed the rubbish in the bin, waist waste
+She placed the rubbish in the bin. waist waste